Alkahestry/ECDH-Image-Encoding/README.md

 ## Usage

 This repository is a half-finish image cryptography algorithm hence it serves as a template for any image cryptography algorithm, please make the most use out of it.

+## Algorithm

+This algorithm includes the following steps:
++ DNA encoding on RGB image
++ DNA addition for further scrambling the image
++ Unique random shift sequences for each dimension with amount based on ECDH shared keys.
++ Interleaving the RGB dimensions

 ## Contributing